 No storage of any kind is allowed behind booths or near electrical service.
 Materials necessary to your exhibit must be stored within the exhibit.
 Electrical cords and connectors must be accessible.

-North Carolina Restaurant & Lodging Expo will be located in Halls A & B of the Raleigh Convention Center.
+North Carolina Restaurant & Lodging Expo will be located in Hall C of the Charlotte Convention Center.

 Exhibitor Appointed Contractor (EAC)

 An EAC is any contractor not listed in the Exhibitor Services Manual as an official North Carolina Restaurant & Lodging Expo contracted vendor.
 Any vendor other than those listed in the ESM will need to have the EAC form completed and submitted to Show Management 30 days prior to the event.
 A certificate of insurance for the EAC must also be emailed to firstname.lastname@example.org by the same deadline.
 Exhibitors using any service of an EAC are responsible for ensuring that the EAC conforms to all show rules and regulations

 The Exhibitor shall not use any flammable decorations or coverings for display purpose.
 All fabrics or other material used for decoration purposes must be flameproof.
 The Exhibitor shall comply with all applicable fire regulations.

 All in line standard booths will be permitted a height allowance of eight feet (8’).
 All peninsula and island booths will be permitted a height allowance of twenty feet (20’) including signage.
 All booths must comply with the enclosed Guidelines for Display.